 Temperature The ideal temperature is a warm bed in a cool room.
 Try to have your room’s nighttime temperature about 60 degrees.
 Use additional blankets for warmth.

 Noise Address this issue to the extent that you can.
 Residence halls are noisy.
 Background instrumental music, earplugs, and white noise machines are strategies students can use to mask noise beyond their control.

-Distractions Put the alarm clock where you can’t see the time, turn it away from you, so that you aren’t lying in bed counting the minutes you aren’t sleeping.
+Distractions Put your phone where you can’t see the time, turn it away from you, and use the "do not disturb" function.

 A few more tips...

 None of this is going to work without your roommate’s cooperation.
 How can you bring it up?
 How can you ask for what you need in order to sleep well without offending your roommate or interfering with his/her sleep needs?
 You will need excellent communication, negotiation and assertiveness skills.
 The Counseling Center is a great place to develop them.
 A counselor can coach you through creating a sleeping compromise with your roommate or you can spend a number of sessions honing these same skills and applying them in other areas of life.

 Worries, anxious thoughts, deadlines and problems can keep you awake thinking.
 If you find it difficult to “switch off” your brain at bedtime, consider utilizing the counseling services of the Engle Center.
 Discussing your concerns with professionally trained counselors can help you quiet the noise in your head and help you deal with your waking life more effectively so that it doesn’t intrude upon your sleeping life.